 You might even see a green army man here or there.
 Speaking of green army men, guests are invited to shrink down to toy size and consider themselves an honorary toy while visiting!

-So right this way partners, to find out all the information you need to know about the new Toy Story Land for your Walt Disney World vacation.
+So right this way, partners, to find out all the information you need to know to visit Toy Story Land for your Walt Disney World vacation.

 Toy Story Land Review

-After you arrive at this Disney park, there are two separate entrances and exits to access the land.
-For example, the main entrance is around the corner from Walt Disney Presents and the former Pixar Place.
+When you arrive at this Disney park, there are two separate entrances and exits for accessing Toy Story Land.
+The main entrance is around the corner from Walt Disney Presents and the former Pixar Place.

 The land is themed, similar to what you would expect from the original Toy Story film.
 The idea is that you have stepped into Andy’s backyard.
 You can expect to see classic toys like a Rubik’s cube, a Tinkertoy set, Slinky’s, and more in the backyard.

 If it’s not too crowded, you might even notice Andy’s footprint stamped into the concrete.
-While there’s a ton of references from the Toy Story movies, there are also a few things you won’t find.
+While there are many references from the Toy Story movies, there are also a few things you won’t find.
 For instance, there’s no Pizza Planet or Al’s Toy Barn.

-You will find a new attraction or two, the original Toy Story Midway Mania, and Woody’s Lunchbox eatery.
+You will find several attractions, including the original Toy Story Midway Mania, Slinky Dog Dash, and Swirling Saucers.

-Slinky Dog Dash is a roller coaster and also the premiere attraction for Toy Story Land.
-The ride has stolen the hearts of many park-goers with its fun theming and gentle tickle your tummy drops.
+Slinky Dog Dash is a fan-favorite roller coaster and headliner attraction.
+The ride has stolen the hearts of many park-goers with its fun-theming and gentle tickle your tummy drops.

 Not to mention its little wagging tail and Slinky body.
-You might remember that Slinky Dog was Andy’s toy in the movies.
+You might remember that Slinky Dog was one of Andy’s toys in the movies.

 I never anticipated loving this attraction as much as I do.
 When the concept was first introduced to the parks, I only assumed it to be a gentle kiddie coaster similar to Barnstormer over at Magic Kingdom.
 From the moment I first rode Slinky Dog Dash, I knew that I had discredited it poorly in advance.